 The Surfrider Foundation Connecticut Chapter works with the legislature, citizens, and both governmental and non-governmental organizations on ocean and coastal issues.

-Through the Surfrider Foundation’s Respect the Beach program, the Connecticut Chapter brings hands-on education to the classroom.
-Members work with schools and youth organizations to teach students the hydrological cycle.
+Through our Chapter’s Respect the Beach program, our volunteers bring hands-on education to the classroom.
+Members work with schools and youth organizations to teach students about issues impacting the ocean and what can be done to protect this awesome resource.
 Students not only receive an understanding of our interconnected environment but acquire life-long skills of observation, recording data, generating hypotheses, experimenting, making inferences, and drawing conclusions.
-Connecticut Surfrider members will also be present at community events to increase awareness of conservation efforts in the state for people of all ages.

-As a grass-roots organization the Connecticut Chapter of the Surfrider Foundation relies on its members to implement its mission.
-Members participate in beach-clean-ups, water monitoring, and habitat restoration.
-The citizens of Connecticut benefit directly from these efforts as the Connecticut Chapter acts to provide a clean and healthy environment for the state.
+As a grassroots organization, we rely on our members to implement the mission.
+Members participate in things such as campaigns to ban single-use plastics, beach cleanups, water monitoring, and habitat restoration.
+The citizens of Connecticut benefit directly from these efforts as the Connecticut Chapter acts to provide a clean and healthy environment for ALL.

-*The Surfrider Foundation is a non-profit grassroots organization dedicated to the protection and preservation of our world’s oceans, waves and beaches.
-Founded in 1984 by a handful of visionary surfers, the Surfrider Foundation now maintains over 40,000 members and 60 chapters across the United States and Puerto Rico, with international affiliates in Australia, Europe, Japan and Brazil.
-There are currently 300+ members in the state of Connecticut.
+*The Surfrider Foundation is a nonprofit environmental grassroots organization dedicated to the enjoyment and protection of the world’s ocean, waves and beaches, for all people, through a powerful activist network.
+Founded in 1984 by a handful of visionary surfers, the Surfrider Foundation now maintains over 180 chapters and clubs across the United States and Great Lakes, with international affiliates worldwide.